vivangkumar/giphy-scala/README.md

 ## API

-For parameters that can be passed to each method, refer to the [Giphy API Docs](https://github.com/Giphy/GiphyAPI)
+For parameters that can be passed to each method, refer to the [Giphy API Docs](https://github.com/Giphy/GiphyAPI) All responses are of type `Map[String, Any]`.
+This is after parsing the JSON string return by the Giphy API

 ### GIF API